22dheeraj/IMDb-Movie-Review-Sentiment-Analysis-using-NLP/README.md

 Hyperparameter Tuning → Optimize models using GridSearchCV.

-📂 Dataset Information
+📂 Dataset

-The IMDb dataset contains user-submitted reviews labeled with sentiment.

-Field	Description
+The dataset is too large to upload directly to GitHub.
+You can download it here:

+🔗 Download IMDb Dataset (63 MB)

+Dataset Info:

+Records: 50,000 reviews

+Balanced: 25,000 positive, 25,000 negative

+Columns:

-review	Text of the movie review sentiment	Positive / Negative
+review → Text of the movie review

-📌 Dataset Size: 50,000 reviews (balanced)
+sentiment → Positive / Negative

 📝 Project Tasks